Description for the Beautiful Woman [video]

 What makes a woman beautiful?
 Is it her flawless, radiant skin or her sculpted facial features?
 Is her beauty tied to perfectly aligned, dazzling white teeth or a perfect size 4 figure?

-Gorgeous hair complements a woman's beauty; hair is her crowning glory - even the Bible says so.
+Gorgeous hair complements a woman's beauty; hair is her crowning glory, even the Bible says so.

 Clothing enhances the appeal of a woman.
 A woman who accentuates her curves by the clothes she wears knows what it takes to turn heads.

-Throughout my teen years, I got drawn into the outward beauty I examined with my eyes.
+Throughout my teen years, I was drawn into the beauty I examined with my eyes.
 As a young girl, I mimicked what I thought was 'cool' at the time and sought to make myself beautiful in the eyes of my peers.
 Like most schoolgirls, I had maturing to do in my perceptions about authentic and genuine beauty.

 Beauty - Outward

-As a young girl, growing up, I became very self-conscious.
+I became very self-conscious.
 I still recall my inward dialogue as a junior higher.
 I had Twiggy straight blond hair, distinct freckles all over my face, big front teeth, chipmunk cheeks and a derriere too big in comparison to the rest of me.
 My thoughts went something like this, “I’m ugly and hopelessly misshapen, no guy will ever like me.”
 I held little hope of becoming one of the beautiful women of the world.